Sean Shepherd: Career

 Shepherd served as the Daniel R. Lewis Composer Fellow at the Cleveland Orchestra and as composer-in-residence of the Reno Philharmonic.

 In 2012, Shepherd was named the Kravis Emerging Composer of the New York Philharmonic.
 Shepherd's "Blue Blazes" premiered with National Symphony Orchestra under the direction of Christoph Eschenbach in 2013.

 In 2021, Shepherd's work was featured at the Tanglewood Music Festival and at the Santa Fe Chamber Music Festival.
 His work was deemed a "season highlight" when performed at the Cabrillo Festival of Contemporary Music in 2021.

 Shepherd served as a finalist judge in the 2021 Broadcast Music, Inc.'s 69th Annual Student Composer Awards.

-He served as a visiting assistant professor of composition at the University of Chicago from 2022-2024.
+He served as a visiting assistant professor of composition at the University of Chicago from 2022 to 2024.

-In 2023, Shepherd was awarded the 2024 Charles Ives Living Award, which includes a 2 year stipend allowing a composer to focus solely on creating new works.
+In 2023, Shepherd was awarded the 2024 Charles Ives Living Award, which includes a 2-year stipend allowing a composer to focus solely on creating new works.